hblyx/DSC180_Project2/README.md

 # Reference

-We used this [original repository](https://github.com/niklasbuschmann/contrast) as the template as our project website.
+Fork this [original repository](https://github.com/niklasbuschmann/contrast) as the template as our project website.